counc009/cs474-project/project_notes.md

 * I started working on tree2list, which takes a BST and converts it into a sorted list.
 It won't verify automatically, and it appears to me that this has something to do with the function calls and alloc.
+  - I'm going to put the insert procedure into a helper function, and adding a post-condition that states the MinList(ret) = k (where k is the value that was inserted, and the pre-condition states is less than the list's min).
+  - The free seems to also be causing some issues, so first going to move it to the end, and may then return the tree if needed.